richsmith/sexytopo/README.md

 This app is experimental software made available for free with no guarantee it is fit for anything in particular.
 I'm not responsible if it loses your data or leads you into some horrific adventure.
 Caving is a potentially dangerous activity etc. etc. - you know the score :)

+SexyTopo was awarded the [Arthur Butcher award](https://bcra.org.uk/detail/awards.butcher.html) for excellence in surveying by the [BCRA](https://bcra.org.uk) at [Hidden Earth](https://hidden.earth) 2023.

 # FAQ